How to Use Amplitude Experiment for A/B Testing

 So, A/B testing in this way allows you to find and fix roadblocks that prevent users from making it to the next stage of your funnel.
 And once you fix issues at one stage of your funnel, you can go on to run further experiments, to retain even more users in the next stages of the funnel and so on.

 Just be sure to start with the experiments that are likely to yield the best results.
-At McGaw, we developed the VICE framework for A/B testing (velocity, impact, confidence, ease).
+At McGaw, we developed the (velocity, impact, confidence, ease).

 Amplitude's blog image